Discussion in Nelsonville expands to new site

 Finer faux firs

 At Nelsonville’s Planning Board meeting, the Homeland Towers team also distributed photos of state-of-the-art cell towers disguised as evergreens.
 Prior fake trees, including some in Philipstown, “are horrible,” Gaudioso conceded.
 “They don’t compare with what we’re proposing.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.